naveen123-afk/Quiz-Examination-System/README.md

-# Quiz-Examination-System
-Programming Quiz Game

-This project is a simple Python-based quiz game that tests basic programming and computer science knowledge.
-The program selects 10 random questions from a question bank, checks the user’s answers, calculates a score, and records the final result in a leaderboard stored in a file called scores.txt.

-Features

-Randomly selects 10 questions from a list of 20.

-Gives +10 points for each correct answer and -3 points for each incorrect answer.

-Adds a bonus of +9 points after the quiz.

-Saves the user's score and name to a file.

-Displays a sorted leaderboard showing top scores.

-Uses simple text input for answers (A, B, C, or D).

-How the Game Works

-The program starts by printing a welcome message.

-Questions and answers are stored in lists.

-The questions and answers are paired using the zip() function.

-Ten random question-answer pairs are selected.

-The user answers each question by typing the letter of their choice.

-The program checks each answer and updates the score:

-Correct answer: +10 points

-Wrong answer: -3 points

-After all questions, the program:

-Adds a +9 bonus

-Shows the final score

-Asks for the user’s name

-The score and name are saved to scores.txt.

-The file is read, sorted in descending order, and shown as a leaderboard.

-Project Files
-quiz_game.py       # main program
-scores.txt         # stores scores and player names (auto-created) README.md          # documentation

-Requirements

-Python 3.x

-No external libraries are required.
-Only built-in Python modules are used.

-How to Run

-Make sure you have Python 3 installed.

-Run the script by typing:

-python quiz_game.py

-Answer the questions as they appear.

-Enter your name at the end to save your score.

-Check the leaderboard printed by the program.

-Code Summary

-Questions are stored in a list.

-Answers are stored in a matching list.

-The program uses random.sample() to select 10 random questions.

-Scores are calculated based on correct and incorrect answers.

-Results are saved and displayed in sorted order.

-Possible Future Improvements

-Add a timer for each question.

-Store questions in a JSON file.

-Add multiple difficulty levels.

-Add a percentage score display.

-Create a graphical version.
+📝 Programming Quiz Game

+A simple and interactive Python-based quiz game that tests users on basic programming concepts.
+It randomly selects questions, calculates the score, applies bonuses, and maintains a persistent leaderboard stored in scores.txt.

+🚀 Features

+🎯 Randomized Questions – Each quiz session selects 10 random questions.

+🧠 Multiple-Choice Format – Easy A/B/C/D input system.

+⭐ Scoring System

++10 points for each correct answer

+−3 points for each incorrect answer

++9 bonus points at the end

+🏆 Leaderboard – Automatically saves and displays high scores.

+📂 Persistent Storage – Scores are saved in scores.txt.

+🖥 Beginner-Friendly Python Code – Simple and easy to understand.

+📌 How It Works

+The program displays a welcome banner.

+Randomly selects 10 questions from the question bank.

+The user answers each question (A/B/C/D).

+The score is calculated and bonus added.

+User enters their name.

+Score is saved in scores.txt.

+The leaderboard is displayed, sorted by highest score.

+📁 File Structure
+📦 Programming-Quiz-Game
+ ┣ 📜 quiz.py           # Main quiz script
+ ┣ 📜 scores.txt        # Stored high scores
+ ┗ 📜 README.md         # Project documentation

+▶ How to Run

+Make sure Python is installed on your system.

+python quiz.py

+The game will start instantly and prompt you with questions.

+💡 Requirements

+Python 3.6+

+No external libraries required (only built-in modules)

+📝 Customization

+You can easily modify the quiz by:

+Adding new questions to Questions list.

+Updating or changing answer options.

+Adjusting scoring rules.

+Changing number of questions asked.

+🏅 Leaderboard Format

+score | name

+Example:

+89     |   Alice
+72     |   Mark
+54     |   Rahul

+🤝 Contribution

+Pull requests and improvements are welcome!
+You may add:

+GUI interface

+Difficulty levels

+Category-based question selection

+📜 License

+This project is free to use, modify, and distribute.